peterzimon/docs-api/handlebars-themes/helpers/tags.md

 title: "tags"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: tags"
-meta_description: "The tags handlebars helper outputs a linked list of tags for a particular post.
+meta_description: "Find out how to build a list of tags for a post in your Ghost theme using the tags Handlebars helper.
 Read more about Ghost themes!"
 keywords:
     - api
     - handlebars